Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 });
 ```

-### Consume messages from server and from groups
+### Consume messages from the server and groups

-Client can add callbacks to consume messages from server and from groups.
-Please note, client can only receive group messages that it has joined.
+A client can add callbacks to consume messages from the server and groups.
+Please note, clients can only receive group messages that it has joined.

 ```C# Snippet:WebPubSubClient_Subscribe_ServerMessage
 client.ServerMessageReceived += eventArgs =>